Logarithmic corrections to scaling in the four-dimensional uniform spanning tree: Introduction

 Besides connectivity, the other basic topological features of the uniform spanning forest are also now understood in every dimension.
 Indeed, following partial results of Pemantle \cite{Pem91}, it was proven by Benjamini, Lyons, Peres, and Schramm \cite{USFBenLyPeSc} that every tree in the uniform spanning forest of $\Z^d$ is \emph{one-ended} almost surely when $d\geq 2$.
 This means that for every vertex $x\in \Z^d$ there is exactly one simple path to infinity emanating from $x$ which, by Wilson's algorithm \cite{Wilson96,USFBenLyPeSc}, is distributed as an infinite loop-erased random walk.
 See also \cite{LMS08,hutchcroft2015interlacements,H15} for further related results.
 In order to quantify this one-endedness and better understand the geometry of the trees, we seek to analyze the distribution of the \emph{finite} pieces of the tree that hang off this infinite spine.

 Let us now introduce some relevant notation.
 Let $\fT$ be the uniform spanning tree of $\Z^4$.
-For each $x\in \Z^4$, the \textbf{past} $\fP(x)$ of $x$ in $\fT$ is defined to be the union of $x$ with the finite connected components of $\fT \setminus \{x\}$.
+For each $x\in \Z^4$, the \textbf{past}\footnote{The character $\fP$ we use to denote the past is $\backslash$mathfrak$\{$P$\}$.} $\fP(x)$ of $x$ in $\fT$ is defined to be the union of $x$ with the finite connected components of $\fT \setminus \{x\}$.
 We refer to the graph distance on $\fT$ as the \textbf{intrinsic} distance (a.k.a.\ chemical distance) and the graph distance on $\Z^4$ as the \textbf{extrinsic} distance.
 We write $\radint(\fP(0))$ and $\radext(\fP(0))$ for the \textbf{intrinsic} and \textbf{extrinsic radii} of $\fP(0)$, that is, the maximum intrinsic or extrinsic distance between $0$ and another point in $\fP(0)$ as appropriate.
 In high dimensions, it is proven in \cite[Theorem 1.1]{1804.04120} that the past has intrinsic diameter at least $n$ with probability of order $n^{-1}$ and volume at least $n$ with probability of order $n^{-1/2}$; the same as the probabilities that the survival time and total progeny of a critical, finite-variance branching process are at least $n$ respectively \cite{LPP95}.
 Our first main theorem computes the logarithmic corrections to this behaviour in four dimensions, giving up-to-constants estimates on the probability that the past has large intrinsic radius or volume.

 \begin{theorem}[Volume and the intrinsic one-arm] Let $\fT$ be the uniform spanning tree of $\Z^4$ and let $\fP=\fP(0)$ be the past of the origin.
 Then \begingroup \endgroup for every $n\geq 2$. \end{theorem}